 Find a relation for the product $G(-q^2) H(-q^2)$¶

-We do this by showing that the product $G(-q^2) H(-q^2)$ is a simple eta-quotient and cancels nicely with the other involved eta-quotient from the last section, so that Alladi's relation is obtained.
+We do this by showing that the product $G(-q^2) H(-q^2)$ is (up to a factor of a fractional $q$ power) a simple eta-quotient and cancels nicely with the other involved eta-quotient from the last section, so that Alladi's relation is obtained.

 Let us consider the product $g_{-2}(\tau) h_{-2}(\tau)$ and determine an eta-quotient $s_\infty(\tau)$ such that the product \begin{gather*} u(\tau) = s_\infty(\tau) g_{-2}(\tau) h_{-2}(\tau). \end{gather*} gives a modular function $u(\tau)$ for $\Gamma_1(32)$ that has pole at most at infinity.